KevinHerklotz/server-access-analysis/README.md

 describe the data (lines, bars, pie charts,...).
 * Your application does not have to be supported by a variety of browsers - just state in which browser it runs best.

+# Solution

+## Requirements

+The solution is based on NodeJS, so it needs to be installed on the system.
+Once this is done, you can checkout the repository and run **`npm install`** inside this folder.

+## JSON array

+To generate the ECMAScript 6 module that exports the correct JSON array you need to run **`npm run generate`** inside the project folder.

+## Open website

+To see the website showing the charts, run **`npm run start`** (this will start an express server) and go to [http://localhost:3000/](http://localhost:3000/).